 Jeff is both a software consultant and an attorney.
 Because of his unique experiences that combine technology and law, he is equally comfortable presenting to a room full of "geeks" or donning a suit to meet with corporate executives.
 He maintains a passion for solving problems with inspired solutions, improving life through technology.

-A dedicated member of the developer community, Jeff regularly travels to speak on both technical and business-oriented topics.
-He is co-owner of Arana Software and an ASPInsider, was a lead organizer of Dev Up Conference for seven years, and now enjoys the honor of serving on the board of directors for the Kansas City Developer Conference.
+A dedicated member of the developer community, Jeff travels internationally to speak on both technical and business-oriented topics.
+He is co-owner of Arana Software and a Microsoft MVP, was a lead organizer of Dev Up Conference for seven years, and now enjoys serving on the board of directors for the Kansas City Developer Conference.

 An experienced technologist with interests in open source, software architecture and design patterns.
 Accomplishments range from defining company technical direction and leading teams to creating and maintaining APIs and server-side infrastructure for mobile apps.